rgeraldporter/monastery-monads/README.md

 ### Immutable Primative Types for Javascript (and TypeScript)

 ### NOTE: This is in early stages.
-Don't use this yet!
+Don't use this yet unless you'd really like to help testing it.

 ### Premise

 Allows you to create a monad from any of the primatives (and Array) in Javascript.
-Also can create other types.
-Experimental!!!
+Also can create monads of other types.
+This allows you to build truly immutable values, with strict type enforcement without a TypeScript or Flow.

+Very experimental!
+When this has proven usable it will be promoted version 1.x.

 ### Documentation